-In June 2020, the MHSOAC approved Sacramento County's fifth INN Project, Forensic Behavioral Health Multi-System Teams.
-This project will adapt and expand a teaming approach for the adult forensic behavioral health population.
-Project services and multi-system teams started late FY 2021-22.
+In June 2020, the MHSOAC approved Sacramento County's fifth INN Project, Forensic Behavioral Health Multi-System Teams, now known as Community Justice Support Program..
+This project adapts and expands a teaming approach for the adult forensic behavioral health population.
+Project services and multi-system teams began delivering services in FY 2021-22.

 The Workforce Education and Training (WET) component provides time-limited funding with a goal to recruit, train and retain diverse culturally and linguistically competent staff for the public mental health system and ensure they are adequately trained to provide effective services and administer programs based on wellness and recovery.
-Sacramento County's WET Plan is comprised of eight (8) previously approved actions.
-Per Welfare and Institutions Code (WIC) Section 5892(b), Counties may use a portion of the CSS funds to sustain WET activities once the time-limited WET funds are exhausted.
-Therefore, these activities are being sustained with CSS funding.
+Sacramento County's WET Plan is comprised of seven (7) approved actions.
+Per Welfare and Institutions Code (WIC) Section